Feature: #97305 - Introduce CSRF-like request-token handling

 Session cookie names involved for providing the nonce value:

-in case request served with plain HTTP[hash] __
+- typo3nonce_in case request served with plain HTTP- [hash]

-in case request served with secured HTTPSSecure- typo3nonce_ [hash]
+- __in case request served with secured HTTPS- Secure- - typo3nonce_ - [hash]

 Submitting request-token value to application:

-- HTTP body, e.g. in
+- HTTP body, e.g. in <form>via parameter__Request Token

 The sequence looks like the following: